ramirez368/blog10_CIT481.github.io/index.md

 steps do the actual work.
 In the example above the steps just printed messages.
 A more useful build step might look like the following:

-messages.
-A more useful build step might look like the following:

 ```
 pipeline {
     agent any